All an employee needs to know about the organization offered health insurance; its benefits, coverage and the costs associated with it.

 Individual policies, on the other hand, ask policyholders to surpass the waiting period to cover such conditions.

 The economic slowdown has taken over the insurance companies as well.
 Companies are eliminating costs as slowdown has hit them too.
 Cost cutting is being done by lessening room rent limits, suggesting a clause wherein the employee may have to bear part of the costs related to hospitalization.

 Nobody works for the same organization for eternity.
-So at the time of job switching, there is no certainty as to whether or not the employee will get the similar benefits in the next company.
-Facilities may get changed with respect to the headcount of company, its financial status and many other guidelines.
+So at the time of job switching, there is no certainty as to whether or not the employee will get similar benefits in the next company.
+Facilities may get changed with respect to the headcount of the company, its financial status and many other guidelines.
 Sticking with the same organization may not guarantee one long term benefits.